Sarrveshwer/Risk-eval-using-Logistic-Regression/README.md

 ## Adding Features

 Machine failures aren't usually instant; they're a process.
 If you only look at one row of data, you miss the trend.
-I added **Rolling Windows** (5 steps) to look at how the sensor data changes over time.

-I created four types of features for every sensor:
+I created four types of features:

-*   **Rolling Mean**: This smooths out the noise so we can see the real trend of the machine.
-*   **Volatility (Std Dev)**: This is huge for catching risk.
-If the sensor values start jumping around like crazy, it means something is vibrating or unstable.
-*   **Delta**: This measures the "jump"—how much a value changed from the very last step.
-*   **Rolling Delta**: My favorite.
-It tracks the *acceleration*.
-If the heat isn't just high, but rising *faster and faster*, the model catches that trend and sends a warning early.
+**1) The Rolling Mean** is a smoothing technique used to identify the underlying trend
+        of a dataset by filtering noise.

+**2) Volatility(Rolling Standard deviation)** measures the dispersion of data points around
+        the mean over a specific window.
+In predictive modeling, it is the primary indicator of risk or instability.

+**3)Delta** represents the absolute change between the current value and a previous value.
+        It shifts the focus from the "level" of the data to the "change" in the data.

+**4)The Rolling Delta** is a second-order feature.
+It typically measures the average change
+        (the average Delta) over a specific window, or the difference between two rolling means.

 ---